seriaati/hoyolab-resin-counter/README.md

 - Download the latest realease of hoyolab-resin-counter and place it somewhere

 ### Adding your account
-- go to https://www.hoyolab.com and login your account.
+- Go to https://www.hoyolab.com and login your account.
 - F12 or ctrl+shift+I to open up the developer tools menu.
 - In the developer tools menu -> Application -> Cookies -> https://www.hoyolab.com/home
 - Copy ltuid and ltoken